iWinston/typeorm-plus/README.md

 ## Example

-Lets create a sample application - photo album.
+Lets create a sample application - a photo album.

 #### create Photo entity class

-First we create a new file `Photo.ts` and create a class there:
+First we create a new file `Photo.ts` and put a class there:

 ```typescript
 import {Table} from "typeorm/decorator/Tables";